-Keystone Exams
+Keystone Exams and Act 158

-The Keystone Exams are end-of-course assessments designed to assess proficiency in specific subject areas, as determined by the state.
+The Keystone Exams are end-of-course assessments designed to assess proficiency in specific subject areas as determined by the state.
 These exams are one component of Pennsylvania's new system of high school graduation requirements.
-In order to graduate, students in the class of 2019 & those following are required to demonstrate proficiency on three Keystone Exams (Algebra I, Biology, & Literature) & meet the district's required graduation credits.
+In order to graduate, students in the class of 2023 & those following are required to participate in three Keystone Exams (Algebra I, Biology, & Literature) & meet the district's required graduation credits.